bubu798/Hogsmeade-Station/README.md

 We will implement 3 types of functions for Hogsmeade station:

-* operating functions - these are functions that change the structure of trains on the platforms.
+* operating functions - functions that change the structure of trains on the platforms.
 We can add or remove a train from a platform, add carriages or remove wagons from a train.
-* Search functions - are functions that help find trains with certain characteristics.
+* Search functions - functions that help find trains with certain characteristics.
 We can search for the fastest, best loaded, improperly loaded or with poor weight distribution.
-* Organisation functions - are functions that help to better organise the weight trains.
+* Organisation functions - functions that help to better organise the weight trains.
 We can reorder wagons on a train or remove a wagon from a train. improperly loaded train.